Samaya07/mapOfRomania/README.md

 # mapOfRomania
-This repository contains codes that demonstrate BFS and DFS traversals on the map of romania, using frontier and explored lists
+This repository contains codes that demonstrate
+1. Breadth first search
+2. Depth first search
+3. Uniform cost search
+4. Best first search
+5. A* algorithm
+6. Recursive best first search
+   On the map of romania